openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

 .. contents :local:

 Fuel deploys an OpenStack Environment with nodes that provide a specific set of functionality.
-Beginning with Fuel 5.0,
-a single architecture model can support HA (High Availability) and non-HA deployments;
-you can deploy a non-HA environment and then add additional nodes to implement HA rather than needing to redeploy the environment from scratch.
+In Fuel 6.1, you can deploy an environment with a single controller node and then add extra ones.

+Even if you deploy a cluster with one controller only, Pacemaker will handle all the necessary resources that run simultaneously (like in a multi-controller deployment).
+If you decide to add extra controllers to this cluster, Pacemaker will use the OCF scripts to migrate services to the new controller nodes.

 The OpenStack environment consists of multiple physical server nodes (or an equivalent VM),